SSIS Scanner Guide

 Step 2: Overriding SSIS Variables and Parameter Values (Optional)

 During the runtime of SSIS jobs, variables and parameters are read from the database.
-However, Automatic Data Lineage lineage analysis may encounter limitations as it doesn't have access to these runtime values and uses the default values defined in the jobs instead.
+However, Automatic Data Lineage lineage analysis might encounter limitations as it doesn't have access to these runtime values and uses the default values defined in the jobs instead.
 This can lead to incomplete or unexpected lineage results.
 To address this, define manual override values for the variables and parameters to be used specifically during lineage analysis.
-This override becomes mandatory when there is no default value available for Automatic Data Lineage to utilize.
+When a variable affects lineage analysis and Automatic Data Lineage can't resolve a default value, an override is mandatory.
+Overrides are permitted only for variables that are explicitly declared in the package.
+For example, System Variables, which are implicitly defined, can't be overridden.

 Column |